How Does It Work?

 For all projects on our track record, standard marine navigation radar systems without any modifications have been used.
 These are horizontally (HH) polarized antennas to comply with IMO regulations for navigation radar.
 Although these standard systems have proven to give excellent results, vertically (VV) polarized radar antenna's are known for its superior wave detection capabilities with improved accuracy at especially lighter wind/wave conditions.
 Next Ocean's Wave Analyzer and WavePredictor therefore optionally come with a dedicated vertically polarized antenna.

 Standard marine radar is non-coherent.
 This means that it does not enable Doppler phase analysis between transmitted and received radar signal.
-With the use of Next Ocean's advanced algorithms, the pro's of coherent radar do not outweigh its cons among which drastically increase hardware costs.
+With the use of Next Ocean's advanced algorithms, the pros of coherent radar do not outweigh its cons among which drastically increased hardware costs.
 Independent research ( "Consistency between Sea Surface Reconstructions from Nautical X-band Radar Doppler and Amplitude Measurement, Stole-Hentschel et al." ) confirmed that both the Doppler signal (from coherent radar) and the backscatter intensity signal (from non-coherent radar) are suitable for sea surface inversion and give almost identical surface elevations.

 There are many different examples of critical, short lasting operations that can be performed in marginal weather conditions.
 Click on the ship types below to learn more on how to apply the WavePredictor in the field.

 Avoid crossing the gangway during residual motions in the gangway